Learn With Us

 Eligibility Criteria for Long-Term Care in BC

-In this blog article, we would like to give you some basic information about the eligibility criteria for admission to a long-term care home.
+In this blog article, we would like to give you some basic information about the eligibility criteria for admission to a long-term nursing home.
 There is a URL at the bottom of the article to the information available on the website for BC Health.

 Before we address the criteria, be aware that someone’s eligibility will be determined in consultation with the local health authority.
 British Columbia is divided into five regional health authorities.
 A doctor or nurse would have to refer a patient to the regional health authority which governs the region where you live in order to be assessed for long-term care.